nadchif/brackets-jasmine-reporter/README.md

   ![Brackets Extension Auto Complete Demo](https://github.com/nadchif/brackets-jasmine/raw/master/screenshots/brackets-jasmine-autocomplete.gif)

 ## Installation and Usage
+* Download the extension using the brackets extension manager

+    or

-* Download and install using the brackets extension manager or downloading it from [Brackets Registry](https://registry.brackets.io/)
+* Download it from [Brackets Registry](https://registry.brackets.io/) then install it the zip using the extension manager
+#### Recommeded Also
 * Install [Node.js](https://nodejs.org/en/download/)
 * Install Jasmine globally
   ```